 For further safety, I recommend going for their private browser that helps you surf the web privately, protecting your online privacy.

 And as I mentioned earlier, if you find typing your master password tedious, you can try the PhotoLogin or enable biometric authentication, which is pretty safe.

-You can replace these weak passwords with strong ones right within the software using the in-house password generator.
+You can replace these weak passwords with strong passwords right within the software using the in-house password generator.

 And that is not it.

-For those who often exchange their credentials with friends and families would find secure sharing very handy.
+For those who often exchange their credentials with friends and families, or across multiple devices, you will find secure password sharing very handy.

-Unlike many programs, you’re not required to create any shared folder.
+Unlike many password manager apps, you’re not required to create any shared folder.
 Just punch in the email of your fellow user, and you’re ready to share.